YEAR: 2015-16 URL: www.thehunt.com

 STEP 1: RESEARCH AND ASSESSMENT

-STEP 2: STRUCTURE AND PLANNING
+STEP 2: DESIGN STRUCTURE

 After gathering user insights and data, I created a list of priorities using Github and Trello, made a new flowchart, and created design principles to help guide the design process.
 Next step was to sketch some user journeys and make sure we wouldn't miss anything; we didn't want to neglect any current and potential new users either.
 The user journeys were based on my interviews with the brand ambassadors.
 I uncovered that there was no current style-guide or brand book in place, so one of my top priorities was to build those out throughout the project.